 Q: What's in it for DEs?

 A: $250 Cash for the Winning DE.
-Being a DE is excellent practice for a future career in story development.
+Being a DE is excellent practice for those working towards a career in story development.
 You are the point person for a new creative community invigorated by your leadership.
 You learn to motivate and encourage a creative team to achieve excellence.
 Your sense of story develops in amazing ways.
-IF YOUR WRITER WINS: You are introduced as part of the creative team to Hollywood VIP’s.
-You get an Executive Producer credit if your movie gets made.
-Finally, you get a free ticket to the 168 Film Festival.
+IF YOUR WRITER WINS: You get $250 Cash.
+You are introduced as part of the creative team.
+You get an Executive Producer credit if the movie gets made.

 Q: Do Write of Passage Spotlight Films compete with "168" Signature Speed Film entries?